Borgor-Chefs/CompTIA-Notes/networking/Addressing/IP Address.md

 ### Private IP Address

-This kind of IP is something that cannot directly access the internet nor is it publically registered ,and this is for good reason.
+This kind of IP is something that cannot directly access the internet nor is it publicly registered, and this is for good reason.
 Imagine having a business with 10 computers, you might want 10 public IPs.
 This isn't a good idea because this could lead to a shortage of addresses.

 Instead, if you have one public IP and 10 private IPs, this would reduce the amount of IPs used and clean somethings up.
 Each private IP would get translated into a public IP so that everything works fine and each computer would have access to the internet.